 Trace evidence is one of the important pieces of evidence present at a crime scene under the radar of a crime scene investigator since they are difficult to erase and easy to solve a case if analyzed properly.
 They are admissible in court as evidence and soil is one of them.

-Though soil is not connected directly to any human yet they still help in examination of crime scene and linking many unsolved mysteries too going in an investigation.
+Though the soil is not connected directly to any human yet they still help in the examination of the crime scene and link many unsolved mysteries.

 What is Soil?

-The soil found in nature is composed of the components that are divided broadly as clay, silt and sand depending upon the size of the particles of soil.
+The soil found in nature is composed of components that are divided broadly as clay, silt, and sand depending upon the size of the particles of soil.

 The value of soil as evidence relies on its prevalence at crime scenes and its transferability between the scene and the criminal.
-The physical, chemical and biological characteristics of the soil contributes to their forensic examination in criminal investigation.
+The physical, chemical and biological characteristics of the soil contribute to its forensic examination in a criminal investigation.

-Soil is divided into 6 layers depending upon its composition:
+Soil is divided into 6 layers depending on its composition:

 - O-horizon – It is made up of dead and decaying organic matter called humus.

-- A-horizon – It is the mixture of humus and minerals and is known as topsoil.
+- A-horizon – It is a mixture of humus and minerals and is known as topsoil.